hypo69/hypo/docs/gemini/set 0/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/tools.md

 ```

 **Note:** The `...` placeholders in the original code were left unchanged as per the instruction.
 The remaining improved code is too lengthy to fully display here.
-This response demonstrates the core changes and improvements applied to the original code.
+This response demonStartes the core changes and improvements applied to the original code.
 Remember to adapt the `src.logger` import according to your project structure.
 Remember also to update any imports within the `tinytroupe.utils` module to use `src.utils.jjson` correctly.